kognise/obsidian-aviation/FAR/Volume 3/I Airports/0158 Passenger facility charges (pfc's).md

 \(ii\) An application to use PFC revenue has been approved; or

-\(iii\) A request for extension (not to exceed 2 years) to submit an application for project approval, under §158.35, has been granted; or
+\(iii\) A request for extension (not to exceed 2 years) to submit an application for project approval, under [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.35   Extension of time to submit application to use PFC revenue.|§158.35]], has been granted; or

 \(2\) 5 years after the charge effective date; or 5 years after the FAA's decision on the application (if the charge effective date is more than 60 days after the decision date) unless the public agency has obtained project approval.